gwuhaolin/koa-seo/README.md

 app.use(seoMiddleware({
     render: {
-        // use `window.chromeRenderReady()` to notify chrome-render page has ready
+        // use `window.isPageReady=1` to notify chrome-render page has ready
         useReady: true,
     }
 }));